dalehamel/mctop-tool-example/docs/00800-mctop-final-tool.md

 ```{.python include=src/bcc/tools/mctop.py}
 ```

-[^11]: to work around this issue, a solution could be to ensure that the 256 bit
-       buffer is initialized to 0x0000000000000000.
-When the character data is copied into the buffer, a comparison of the buffer with the key representation masked with a bitwise `&` should offer a predictable and quicker comparison, running only 4 operations instead of potentially 250
 [^12]: this is indexed by connection ID right now, but I think that thread id
        or perhaps a composition of connection and thread id should be used, to ensure that this representation is compatible with memcached's threading